tel: +48 888 99 98 98

 3.14 ZŁ

 Give us a call tel: +48 888 99 98 98 or get in touch via contact form on our website.
-You can check the mass as well as the appearance of neodymium magnets in our magnetic mass calculator magnetic calculator
+You can check the strength and the appearance of neodymium magnet in our force calculator force calculator

 Orders placed by 2:00 PM will be shipped on the same business day.